Two very different price tags

 - Heavy dining/grocery spender: the Gold isn’t close — 4x on both categories, at a fraction of the practical cost.

-- Frequent flyer who books hotels directly (not through a portal) and already holds several of the Platinum's niche memberships (Uber One, Equinox, Walmart+, Oura, CLEAR): the Platinum's 5x-on-everything-travel plus a genuinely full credit stack can close the gap.
+- Frequent flyer who books directly with airlines or through Amex Travel, uses prepaid Amex Travel hotels, and already holds several of the Platinum’s niche memberships (Uber One, Equinox, Walmart+, Oura, CLEAR): the Platinum’s eligible 5x travel spend plus a genuinely full credit stack can close the gap.

-- Everyone else: the $265/year practical-cost difference (Platinum's ~$410 vs. Gold's ~$145) needs to be earned back in travel spend at a 2x rate advantage, which takes a lot of flights and hotel nights to clear.
+- Everyone else: the $365/year practical-cost difference (Platinum’s ~$510 vs. Gold’s ~$145) has to be earned back through eligible travel spend and benefits you genuinely use.

 Your actual mix of dining, groceries, and travel spend decides this — run the optimizer with your real numbers to see which one (or both) makes your setup.